I led product design for Toast’s integrations, connecting restaurant operators to the amazing ecosystem of third-party applications.

-Looking ahead, we wanted to allow restaurant operators to be able to discover and integrate an increasing number of applications by themselves.
+Looking ahead, Toast wanted to allow restaurant operators to be able to discover and integrate an increasing number of applications by themselves.

-Speaking with our leadership team, I learned the history and vision for this product area.
+Speaking with Toast leaders, I learned the history and vision for this product area.
 I picked up on a desire to improve the brand experience and make the integration portal feel more like an e-commerce experience.

-By breaking a big project into key milestones, we were able to complete the designs for the SMB customers quickly.
-We designed, developed and launched the new marketplace within a single business quarter.
+By breaking a big project into key milestones, we were able to complete the designs for the SMB customers quickly and we designed, developed and launched the new marketplace within a single business quarter.

-We tested these designs with several of our small business customers and as a result, we were able to incorporate insights such as clarifying how some unique identifiers in the mapping settings are optional input fields.
+We tested these designs with several of our small business customers and as a result, we were able to incorporate insights such as clarifying how some unique identifiers in the mapping settings are optional.

 "I really enjoyed seeing the new designs for the TPC web pages.
 It looks much cleaner and the consistent sizing on the logos is great.
 Thank you for answering all the questions on the